My Love Is Your Love (song): Recording and composition

+Houston's five-year-old daughter, Bobbi Kristina, was present during the recording session.
+Jean and Duplessis were reportedly inspired by the interaction between Houston and her daughter and decided to include Bobbi Kristina's voice in the recording.
+Houston approved the idea, and Bobbi Kristina can be heard encouraging her mother during the song.
+Additional background vocals were provided by Houston's husband Bobby Brown as well as future City High members Robbie Pardlo and Ryan Toby, while Houston performed the lead and background vocals.
+The recording also features the Family Friends Community Choir.

-"My Love Is Your Love" is a R&B and reggae fusion song that walks at a tempo of 84 beats per minute and is set in the time signature of common time, according to its sheet notes published by Sony/ATV Tunes on Musicnotes.com.
+"My Love Is Your Love" is a R&B and reggae fusion song with funk, soul and gospel elements that walks at a tempo of 84 beats per minute and is set in the time signature of common time, according to its sheet notes published by Sony/ATV Tunes on Musicnotes.com.

 The song starts and mostly plays in the key of C major.
 The song interpolates the hook from the Meters' funk song "Handclapping Song" (1970), with a background singer repeating the line, "clap your hands y'all / it's alright".

 Critical reception

 Daily Record wrote, "A fantastic return to form and another great single from her latest album of the same name.
 This once again uses a hip-hop beat to perfectly capture Whitney's soaring vocals."
 They also stated that "this is the best track in years from the soul diva."
 Entertainment Weekly editor Mark Bautz praised the song, "Wyclef Jean's gorgeous reggae-tinged title song and three funky cuts by Rodney Jerkins showcase the 35-year-old Whitney Houston in all her creative, soulful maturity."
 Rolling Stone's Rob Sheffield praised the song as a one with some "creative juice"; "on the excellent title track, Wyclef gives Houston the sexiest Bob Marley rip-off he's ever written."
 USA Today editor Rachel D. called this track "a spiritual, reggae-tinged jam from Wyclef Jean."
+Andy Gill of The Independent criticized "My Love Is Your Love," describing it as an "anthemic number" whose recycled melodies made its construction overly obvious.